 Honors—Typically, departmental honors are awarded to students who have at least an A- average in courses required for the major and earn at least an A- in a two-credit thesis.
 Students who complete an exceptional one-credit thesis and have an A- average in courses required for the major may also be considered for honors.

-Trinity/La MaMa Performing Arts Semester in New York City—Sponsored by the Department of Theater and Dance, this semester program utilizes the landscape and history of New York City as a catalyst for an intensive study in the arts.
+Trinity/La MaMa Performing Arts Program in New York City—Sponsored by the Department of Theater and Dance, this semester program utilizes the landscape and history of New York City as a catalyst for an intensive study in theater, dance, and performance.
 Based at the historic and critically acclaimed La MaMa Experimental Theater Club (E.T.C.), the program offers students an immersion experience in the unique and vibrant New York arts scene.
 Occurring in the fall semester, the program is designed for both major and non-major arts students.
-The program includes a comprehensive academic seminar, an internship at a nonprofit arts organization, practice classes, attendance at multiple performances each week, and multi-arts exploration of NYC as a field-study site.
-The program culminates with a performance project presented both at Trinity and at La MaMa E.T.C.
+The program includes a comprehensive academic seminar, an internship at a nonprofit arts organization, performance practice classes, attendance at multiple performances each week, and multi-arts exploration of NYC as a field-study site.
+The program culminates with a performance presented both at Trinity and at La MaMa E.T.C.
 In order to foster dynamic academic and artistic growth, the interdisciplinary learning approach includes group and individualized study and research.
 In addition to students with a focus in theater, dance, and performance, the semester can accommodate those interested in other genres.
 Further information is available from Professor Michael Burke, program director, by telephone at (212) 598-3058 or by e-mail: Michael.Burke@trincoll.edu; or from Professor Judy Dworin of the Department of Theater and Dance, at Judy.Dworin@trincoll.edu.
 Students earn five course credits for the program, not more than three of which may be counted toward the major in the Department of Theater and Dance.
 See course descriptions for THDN 401.
 Performance Workshop, THDN 405.
 The Nonprofit Arts Organization, and THDN 411.
 Performance Analysis.